Using Firebase and RevenueCat to notify users that their free trials are ending

 try {

-final purchaserInfo = await _billingService.purchasePackage(package);
+final info = await _billingService.purchasePackage(package);

 final isPro = _billingService.isPro(purchaserInfo);